-Treating the spec as the single source of truth for AI coding means the specification, not the codebase, is the primary artifact engineers maintain, and code becomes a derived, regenerable output that AI agents produce from that spec on demand.
+Treating the spec as the single source of truth for AI coding means the specification becomes the primary artifact engineers maintain, and code becomes a derived, regenerable output that AI agents produce from that spec on demand.

 TL;DR

-Most teams cannot rebuild their codebase from documentation alone, and the rebuild test reveals exactly why: delete src/, open a fresh agent session, point it at the spec, and regenerate.
-The divergences that surface are almost never due to missing endpoints or incorrect data types.
-They are about implicit decisions: why a particular error code was chosen, why a specific caching strategy was used, and why one library was selected over another.
-Those decisions live in developer memory, not in documentation.
+Most teams cannot rebuild their codebase from documentation alone.
+The rebuild test reveals why: delete src/, point a fresh agent session at the spec, and regenerate.
+The divergences that surface are almost always implicit decisions: error codes, caching strategies, and library choices that live in developer memory instead of documentation.

 Every engineering team has experienced the moment: a critical service breaks, the developer who built it left six months ago, and the documentation describes a system that no longer exists.
 The codebase is the only record of what the software actually does.

-This problem intensifies with AI development.
-AI coding agents are stateless between sessions.
-They cannot remember decisions made in prior work or infer why a particular authentication pattern was chosen.
+AI coding agents intensify this problem because they are stateless between sessions: they cannot remember decisions made in prior work or infer why a particular authentication pattern was chosen.
 Without a persistent, complete specification, each new session starts from zero, and the resulting code drifts.
+Augment Cosmos, the unified cloud agents platform, was built around this gap: agents on Cosmos work from shared, persistent context rather than starting cold.

-A spec-as-source research frames this directly: "Spec-driven development inverts the traditional workflow by treating specifications as the source of truth and code as a generated or verified secondary artifact."
-The question for engineering teams is not whether specifications matter; it is how complete, how machine-readable, and how rigorously enforced those specifications need to be.
+Spec-as-source research frames this directly: "Spec-driven development inverts the traditional workflow by treating specifications as the source of truth and code as a generated or verified secondary artifact."
+The open question for engineering teams is how complete, how machine-readable, and how rigorously enforced those specifications need to be.

-This guide covers the rebuild test as a completeness benchmark, what "source of truth" means when AI agents are the primary code producers, and a practical spectrum of three rigor levels teams can adopt incrementally.
+This guide covers the rebuild test as a completeness benchmark, what "source of truth" means when AI agents are the primary code producers, and a practical spectrum of three rigor levels for spec-driven development that teams can adopt incrementally.

 The Rebuild Test: A Spec Completeness Benchmark

-The rebuild test is a concrete, binary assessment of spec quality: delete the entire src/ directory, open a clean AI agent session with no prior context, point it at the specification files, and attempt to regenerate the codebase.
-If the regenerated output passes the existing test suite and matches production behavior, the spec may be adequate for the behaviors covered.
+The rebuild test is a binary assessment of spec quality: delete the src/ directory, open a clean AI agent session, point it at the specification files, and attempt to regenerate the codebase.
+If the regenerated output passes the existing test suite and matches production behavior, the spec covers those behaviors adequately.
 If it diverges, the spec has gaps.

-This test is not theoretical.
 A bootstrapping study demonstrated the mechanism directly: "Starting from a 926-word specification and a first implementation produced by an existing agent (Claude Code), a newly generated agent re-implements the same specification correctly from scratch."
-The paper emphasizes the importance of specifications in guiding agent behavior and development.

 What the Rebuild Test Reveals